NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

 Updating your feature branch by rebasing it onto the develop branch (preferred method)
 --------------------------------------------------------------------------------------
 Rebasing is procedure to integrate the changes from one branch into another branch. ``git rebase`` differs from ``git merge`` in that it reorders the commit history so that commits from the branch that is being updated are moved to the `tip` of the branch.
 This makes it easier to isolate changes in the feature branch, and usually results in fewer merge conflicts when the feature branch is merged into the develop branch.
+1. Create a backup copy of your MDTF-diagnostics repo on your local machine

-1. Update the local and remote develop branches on your fork as described steps 1--3 of the **Start Coding** section, then check out your feature branch
+2. Update the local and remote develop branches on your fork as described in :ref:`ref-update-develop`, then check out your feature branch
 ::
   git checkout feature/[POD name]

 and launch an interactive rebase of your branch onto the develop branch:: git rebase -i develop
-2. Your text editor will open in the terminal (Vim by default) and display your commit hashes with the oldest commit at the top
+3. Your text editor will open in the terminal (Vim by default) and display your commit hashes with the oldest commit at the top
 ::
   pick 39n3b42 oldest commit